 Introducing Archaeology offers a broad introduction to the processes of investigating past societies.
 We examine a wide range of case studies from around the globe to discover the methods and techniques archaeologists use, and learn what they can tell us about how people lived and died in their ancient worlds.

 We gain fascinating insights into all of the key stages of an archaeological project: from the initial phases of research in libraries and archives, through processes of site survey and excavation, to the post-excavation analysis of artefacts and materials.

 We then adopt a global perspective to look at current threats to important archaeological sites around the world, and explore how you can get involved and make a meaningful contribution to this exciting discipline.

-This six-week study programme is delivered entirely on our Online Campus and it is very flexible.
-Your tutor will guide you through the modules week by week, but you can engage with the materials, exercises and discussions any time that suits you.
-As a general guide, most students commit to between 1 and 2 hours per week of study time.
+This course is delivered entirely on our Online Campus and it is very flexible.
+You will work through the six modules at your own pace, and engage with the materials and activities any time that suits you.
+As a general guide, most students commit to between 2 and 3 hours per week of study time.